TGAC/COPO-documentation/help/faq.rst

       <br>

-   Virtual samples are research objects that are submitted to COPO under a Stand-alone profile.
+   Virtual samples are research objects that are submitted to COPO under a Genomics profile.

-   See the :ref:`standalone-profile-virtual-sample-submissions` section for more information.
+   See the :ref:`genomics-profile-virtual-sample-submissions` section for more information.

 .. raw:: html